dymmond/esmerald/README.md

 ## Include and Esmerald

 The `Include` can be very helpful mostly when the goal is to avoid a lot of imports and massive list of objects to be passed into one single object.
-This can be particulary useful to make a clean start Esmerald object as well.
+This can be particulary useful to make a Esmerald instance.

 **Example**: